klemens-st/gui-for-lcp/gui-for-lcp/README.txt

 == Description ==

-This plugin adds a graphical shortcode creator for the [List Category Posts](https://wordpress.org/plugins/list-category-posts/) plugin.
-It is available in WordPress editor by clicking the 'LCP' button of the editor's toolbar.
+This plugin adds a graphical shortcode creator for the [List Category Posts](https://wordpress.org/plugins/list-category-posts/) plugin by Fernando Briano.
+The creator is available in WordPress editor by clicking the 'LCP' button of the editor's toolbar.

 This means you can use the shortcode creator in: